masterli-rookie/Tinyvit-Dropkey/README.md

     ├── class2/
     └── ...
 3.Run Modles:
-The base model runs directly :train.ipynb
+The base model runs directly :train.ipynb   (you can also use [filename].py  Running model with command at terminal:python train.py )
 Full model run :Aug+DropKey.ipynb

 📊 Key Features